 Fact sheet on animal welfare regulations for crustaceans [PDF, 485 KB]

 Bay of Plenty gets frequent algal blooms

-The Bay of Plenty is a sunny place and has some of the warmest water in New Zealand, which circulate down from the Pacific Ocean.
-Blooms often form and disperse in the currents of this region due to these growing conditions.
+The Bay of Plenty is a sunny place and has some of the warmest water in New Zealand.
+These conditions make it easier for blooms to form and disperse there.

 Who to contact